 After five to ten sessions with the appropriate laser, 90 percent of patients report permanent hair loss.
 That means that, regardless of your skin and hair type, you will likely experience the beautiful results you’re hoping for.

+If you’re looking for laser hair removal near you, you can count on us.
 At Body Details True Laser Hair and Tattoo Removal our certified medical laser specialists are experienced in treating all skin hair colors with our True Laser technology.
 Set up your free consultation today or give us a call at 866-708-8645.